Inheritance for Dummies

 Trevor slept, drifted off to a place where his whims were catered to without complaint or hesitation, where people knew their place in the Greater Scheme of Things.
-His imagination acted-up when he awoke after midnight to relieve himself.
-He swore the patter of feet, light and childlike, disappeared down the staircase.
+When he awoke after midnight to relieve himself, his imagination acted-up.
+He swore the patter of feet, light, as if a child or a slight woman, disappeared down the staircase.
 Impossible.
 The century old steps creaked under a gnat’s weight.

 He paused at the top of the stairs.
 A chill emanating from the entrance hallway raised the hairs on his arm.
 He thought better of a more thorough inspection, chalked the footsteps up the shifting of an old house and returned to bed.

 Sleep returned if uneasily to him.
 A cascade of thumping disturbed his slumber.
 A final crash, the loudest of all, startled him awake.
 He glanced at the alarm clock on the bedside stand; over two hours had passed.
 Confused as to whether the sounds originated in his head or the real world, he abandoned the warmth of his bed to investigate.
 As a precaution, he snatched the cell phone next to the clock and pre-dialed the police .